Aditya17-ai/maid4you/README.md

-# MaidService - Professional Household Services Platform
+# Maid4You - Professional Household Services Platform

 A modern, full-stack web application for connecting customers with professional household service providers (maids) for services like housekeeping, deep cleaning, cooking, and more.